cameronprince/mptcc/README.md

 ## Warning

 Tesla coils are dangerous devices which can cause shocks, burns, fires and even death.
-The author assumes no responsibility for any devices operated by the controller project described herewithin, or for any damage or injury that may be caused by their operation.
+The author assumes no responsibility for any devices operated by the controller project described herein, or for any damage or injury that may be caused by their operation.

 This controller is experimental.
 If not assembled and operated correctly, it can cause damage to driver and bridge components.
 It is solely up to the builder to verify the controller output prior to connecting it to a Tesla coil.
-Author assumes no responsibility for damage to equipment, components, tools, etc. which can be caused by the use of this controller.
+The author assumes no responsibility for damage to equipment, components, tools, etc. which can be caused by the use of this controller.
 You have been warned.

 ## Features